 - Valuers are under no obligation to value any particular gift.
-However, if a valuer undertakes to value a gift he or she should do so expeditiously, including providing any further information requested by the secretariat. - It is important that valuers prepare valuations independently and without pressure from donors or institutions to reach a particular valuation.
-Where valuers have shared background information relating to the gift, it is imperative that each valuer reaches his or her own conclusion as to the value to be placed on the gift and does not reach an agreement about this aspect with the other valuer.
-The Valuation Certificate requires valuers to provide information regarding consultation during the valuation process to increase transparency and to ensure independence in the provision of valuations. - The value given to donated items must be the current GST inclusive market value at the time of donation and should be described as such. - The market should be neutral.
+However, if a valuer undertakes to value a gift they should do so expeditiously, including providing any further information requested by the Department. - It is important that valuers prepare valuations independently and without pressure from donors or institutions to reach a particular valuation.
+Where valuers have shared background information relating to the gift, it is imperative that each valuer reaches their own conclusion as to the value to be placed on the gift and does not reach an agreement about this aspect with the other valuer.
+The Valuation Certificate requires valuers to provide information regarding consultation during the valuation process to increase transparency and to ensure independence in the provision of valuations. - The value given to donated items must be the GST inclusive market value of the gift within 90 days of the date of donation. - The market should be neutral.
 It is the view of the ATO that the value of a gift of property should be afforded a similar meaning to that determined in the case of Coppleson v FCT (1981) 11 ATR 472 at pp 479-80 (that is, 'the price which a willing but not anxious vendor could reasonably expect to obtain and a hypothetical willing but not anxious purchaser could reasonably expect to have to pay ... if the vendor and purchaser had got together and agreed on a price in friendly negotiation').

 - Valuers must not use the phrase 'valuation for tax incentive purposes only' or a similar disclaimer on their documents.
 The Cultural Gifts Program in itself does not constitute a framework for valuations and any deviation from the premise that donations are assessed at their current GST inclusive market value will be unacceptable to the Commissioner of Taxation.
-Previous valuations undertaken for the program must not be used as evidence for subsequent valuations. - W At Appendix E there are specific guidelines for the valuation of: - scientific journals; - manuscripts and other paper-based documentary material; - aircraft material; - film and video material; - photographic material; and - new and multimedia art material. - w At Appendix F there are also guidelines for valuing collections of donated material (other than fine art items). - It is expected that the value of an artist's preparatory material would be significantly less than the value of the artist's finished work.
+Previous valuations undertaken for the program must not be used as evidence for subsequent valuations. - At Appendix E there are specific guidelines for the valuation of: - scientific journals; - manuscripts and other paper-based documentary material; - aircraft material: - film and video material; - photographic material; and - new and multimedia art material. - At Appendix F there are also guidelines for valuing collections of donated material (other than fine art items). - w It is expected that the value of an artist's preparatory material would be significantly less than the value of the artist's finished work.
 Where an enhanced valuation is given for preparatory material (for example, for historical or rarity considerations or other special treatment of the material) this should be substantiated in the valuation.

-Kangaroo and Emu, Cliff Reid 2006, donated to the Charles Darwin University w The market value of the gift is fully tax deductible, with some exceptions (see 'Limitations on tax deductions').
+Kangaroo and Emu, Cliff Reid 2006, donated to the Charles Darwin University